Betrothal of Jesus: Surprising New Perspective

 The gift of the Holy Ghost is the promised Mattan when we covenant with Jesus.
 If we ever lose it, we try very hard to regain it.

-Israel Represents the Bride
+Israel Symbolizes the Bride

 The Lord invites us, as his bride, to take his name and remember his commandments.
 When I got married, I took my husband’s name.
 Similarly, when we call ourselves Christian, we take on the name of Christ.